mdulansk/Power-Outage-EDA/README.md

 # Assessment of Missingness

-This section highlights the process and findings of the missingness of various columns, and the dependency of this missingness
+This section highlights the process and findings of the missingness of various columns, and the dependency of this missingness.

 ## NMAR Analysis